Faculty Handbook / Section 7: Teaching and Student/Faculty Interactions

 The Graduate School

-The Graduate School provides assistance to graduate students in academic matters, offers advice on university-wide degree requirements, approves thesis and dissertation formats, and gives information about the availability of University-level assistantships, fellowships, and scholarships.
-For further information, see http://gradschool.fsu.edu/.
+The Graduate School provides assistance to graduate students and faculty on general academic matters.
+These include offering advice on university-wide degree requirements, approving thesis and dissertation formats, and administering faculty and graduate student awards, university-level assistantships, fellowships, and scholarships.
+For further information, visit http://gradschool.fsu.edu/.

 Faculty awards administered by the Graduate School

 Responsible Conduct of Research and Creativity & Professional Standards Award -The Graduate School and the Office of Research invites proposals for faculty and/or department to develop and conduct educational components (e.g., courses, course-imbedded modules, workshops, seminars, discussion groups, brown bag gatherings) that provide training for graduate students, particularly doctoral students, in professional ethics and standards.

 Graduate Faculty Mentor Awards - The purpose of these awards is to honor faculty mentors whose dedication to graduate students and commitment to excellence in graduate education and mentoring have made a significant contribution to the quality of life and professional development of graduate students at Florida State University.

 Graduate Student awards administered by the Graduate School

 Dissertation Research Grant - The Dissertation Research Grant is a $750 award paid by the Graduate School to assist doctoral students with expenses associated with research necessary to prepare dissertations.
 Dissertation Research Grants are awarded each fall and spring semester.

 Graduate Student Research and Creativity Awards - Sponsored annually by Florida State University's Graduate School and Office of Research, this awards program is designed to recognize the superior contributions of six graduate students to research and creative endeavors.